Psalmjoe/DevOps_Projects/PROJECT-2/README.md

 3. Click on the green button to create a repository.

-### Pushing your local git repository to your remote github repository
+### Pushing Your Local Git Repository to Your Remote Github Repository

 To add a remote repository to a local repository, use the command: